 - Standard : 11 EUR

-- Free: <18 years, disabled people, teachers, jobseekers
+- Free: <18 years, visitors with a disability, teachers, jobseekers

 - Groups : via firstname.lastname@example.org

 - Duration: 1,5 hours

 - Week: 85 EUR+ ticket at group rate